plenkyman/FIFO_IPC/README.md

 # FIFO_IPC
-my own reminder about implementing fifo's in python3
+my personal reminder about implementing fifo's in python3

 a.py and b.py write messages to c.py